 Twitter trounces estimates as growth moves overseas

-Twitter Inc reported its second profitable quarter on Wednesday and topped Wall Street estimates for revenue and monthly active users, as advertisers in Asia and other markets outside the United States embraced Twitter's video ads.

-REUTERS: Twitter Inc reported its second profitable quarter on Wednesday and topped Wall Street estimates for revenue and monthly active users, as advertisers in Asia and other markets outside the United States embraced its video ads.
+REUTERS: Twitter Inc reported its second profitable quarter on Wednesday and topped Wall Street estimates for revenue, profit and monthly active users, as advertisers in Asia and other markets outside the United States embraced its video ads.

+Shares in the company initially rose 13 percent after the results but turned weaker soon after opening in New York with some analysts pointing to a broader pullback in some U.S. technology stocks that knocked 2 percent off Facebook shares and 8 percent off rival Snap Inc .

-Daily active users (DAU) grew 10 percent year-over-year while overall monthly user numbers rose 3 percent to 336 million, just above a forecast of 334 million, sending the company's shares as much as 10 percent higher.
+Twitter's daily active users (DAU) grew 10 percent year-over-year while monthly active users (MAU) rose 3 percent to 336 million, just above a forecast of 334 million.

 International sales accounted for 48 percent of revenue, growing 53 percent year-over-year, compared with 2 percent in the United States.
 Total revenue rose 21 percent.

+"We are not that far away from international becoming more than half of revenue at Twitter," Chief Financial Officer Ned Segal told analysts on a conference call, highlighting strength in Japan, UK, Brazil and the Middle East.

+Twitter has been experimenting with new ad formats, including video, which drove sales in Japan and China.

-Twitter said it added 5 million people outside the United States and 1 million people inside its home market, compared with the fourth quarter, with the company pointing to strong growth in Asia.
+The company said it added 5 million people outside the United States and 1 million people in its home market, compared with the fourth quarter.

 Known for short messages, Twitter has paid to develop live shows and broadcast live events, using videos to get people to spend more time on the service and to sell video ads to marketers.
 Videos accounted for more than half of ad revenue in the quarter.